Atry/alaffia/README.md

     - complex queries (I.e: usersByLocation) triggered by use of function for velocity and consistency
 - DX utilities
   - `nodemon` with `node-ts` for auto-transpilation within containers
   - `graphile-migrate watch` for syncing DB schema changes
+  - `prettier`, because why not?
+    - Naturally with more time I would use ESLint with agreed upon configs

 ## Queries that fulfill API requirements

 PostGraphile is utilized in this project to automatically generate the GraphQL API directly from the PostgreSQL database schema.
 This will make it inherently extensible.
 Since the API is defined programatically from the schema, the query syntax is defined by the resulting GraphQL schema.
 The following queries are the queries to fulfill the project requirements from the GraphQL schema produced by PostGraphile.

 ### user